top of page

 ~ Richard C. Schwartz, Internal Family Systems Therapy

-Understanding that you have many different selves inside can free you to accept yourself completely.
-All of your personality parts are a valuable part of your inner ecosystem, and they all want to play constructive roles.
+Understanding that you have many different selves can free you to accept yourself completely.
+Your personality parts are a valuable part of your inner ecosystem, and they all want to play constructive roles.
 Your different selves, once harmonized, become cooperatively integrated into one highly functioning Whole Self.

 Problems arise when your inner aspects are forced into extreme roles, influenced by trauma/abuse, shaming, repression, rejection, disapproval, neglect or challenges in your outer family system.
 Rejected parts of your personality can distort themselves into what you might call your "inner demons."

-Many of us live highly-controlled lives with only occasional lapses into emotionality.
-We develop managerial (protective) parts of self that keep us highly functioning, working, paying the bills and navigating family dynamics.
+Many of us live highly controlled lives with only occasional lapses into emotionality.
+We develop managerial (protective) parts of ourselves that keep us functioning well, working, paying the bills, and navigating family dynamics.

 For this reason, we can fear we are crazy when repressed parts of ourselves become activated.
 When our forbidden needs, pain, and desires leak out, we can be shocked by our bad behaviour.
 It is common to hear people say after they do something extreme, "I just wasn't myself."